Skip to main content

 Kris Huebsch, New York Mills, MN

 Kris Huebsch, a sixth-generation farmer originally from Northeast Ohio, was raised on a dairy farm where she developed a strong foundation in agriculture and was actively involved in both the farm and 4-H as a youth.
 She went on to earn a Bachelor of Science degree in Animal Science from Montana State University in Bozeman.
 Following graduation, she moved to New York Mills, Minnesota, where she joined her husband on his family’s corn and kidney bean farm.
-From 2007 to 2012, she served as the University of Minnesota Wadena County 4-H Coordinator before stepping away from the role to start a family.
-In 2016, she and her husband launched a strawberry farm with the goal of teaching their daughters about agriculture while diversifying their operation beyond the family’s corn and kidney bean production.
-Over the last few years, She has been asked to speak at local and statewide events, where she shares her experiences in farming and social media outreach, encouraging others—especially women—to become advocates for agriculture, pursue farm diversification, and tell their own stories.
 Outside of her work on the farm, she stays busy supporting her daughters in school and extracurricular activities.
 She also enjoys posting entertaining photos and videos of her farm animals on social media and has a passion for collecting and restoring Minneapolis-Moline tractors and memorabilia, a tradition passed down from her father.

 Haley is a sixth-generation cattle farmer in southern Minnesota.
 She is the first female of the six generations to take over the family farm.
 She and her husband bought the family farm in 2023, they alongside her father raise the cow-calf herd and farm small crops.
 She was in 4H for 12 years when she was younger, it was through 4H she realized she wanted to be involved in agriculture and be a mentor for the next generations of females.
 She received her ag business bachelors degree through SMSU and came back to the family farm in 2016 after her grandfather passed away.
 From there she started her own herd and its grown ever since.